-The cities of Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Hilversum, Haarlemmermeer and Velsen, together with the Immigration and Naturalisation Services (IND) and the Tax Office, have joined forces to create IN Amsterdam (formerly 'Expatcenter Amsterdam').
-IN Amsterdam, situated in the World Trade Center in Amsterdam-Zuid, provides a one-stop-shop service for highly skilled migrants, international entrepreneurs, scientific researchers and international graduates.
+The cities of Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Hilversum, Haarlemmermeer and Velsen, together with the Immigration and Naturalisation Services (IND) and the Dutch Tax Office, have joined forces to create IN Amsterdam (International Newcomers Amsterdam).

 IN Amsterdam provides a one-stop-shop service for international companies and their highly skilled migrant employees.
-IN Amsterdam is a joint initiative of the cities of Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Hilversum, Haarlemmermeer and Velsen, along with the Immigration and Naturalisation Service (IND) and the Tax Office.
+It is a joint initiative of the cities of Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Hilversum, Haarlemmermeer and Velsen, along with the Immigration and Naturalisation Service (IND) and the Dutch Tax Office.

 Via the IN Amsterdam procedure employers are allowed to initiate the registration for a residence permit prior to their new employee’s arrival in the country.
 This allows highly skilled migrants (and their family members) to complete several important formalities in a single visit to the IN Amsterdam office.

 Expats are able, in one appointment, to collect their residence permit and simultaneously complete the necessary registration with their municipality.
 As a result, they will also receive their citizen service number (burgerservicenummer, BSN), allowing them to open a Dutch bank account, amongst other things.
 An early IND approval (in the form of a sticker) is available for companies who would like their expat employees to start working within two weeks after initiating the application with the IND.
 As of 2011, applications for the 30% ruling can also be made via IN Amsterdam.